sokoide/tangnano_lcd_cpu_bsram/README.md

 * ' ' (blank) : not implemented yet
   * (Indirect X)
   * (Indirect), Y
+* **!**: custom instruction which is not available in 6502
+  * `0xFF` WVS: Wait For VSync ... wait until the next vsync timing of the LCD

 |     | 0x0 | 0x1 | 0x2 | 0x3 | 0x4 | 0x5 | 0x6 | 0x7 | 0x8 | 0x9 | 0xA | 0xB | 0xC | 0xD | 0xE | 0xF |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|